weifund/weifund/README.md

 ```

 Then start using Crowdfundrr!
-- Note** you can use arrow keys to get local addr's when inputing beneficiary address

 ### Contract/DApp Functionality
 All core features should be exposed through the UI and access the companion contract: